meroxa/github-runner/README.md

 - _**Compressed: 19G+.**_
 - _**Uncompressed: 50G+.**_

+## systemd services

+There are three systemd units:
+1. `github-runner-install` - downloads and installs the latest version of the GitHub Runner.
+Wanted by `github-runner-config`.
+2. `github-runner-config` - configures the recently downloaded GitHub Runner.
+Wanted by `github-runner`.
+3. `github-runner` - Runs the recently installed and configured GitHub Runner.

+Each of the above services relies on a `/etc/github-runner-env` file for the runner configuration environment, as well as `/etc/environment` for the various hosted tools environment.

+## AWS AMI

+The AWS AMI also ships with systemd template units designed to support multiple runners.
+These look for environment files in `/etc/github-runner-env-%i`, where `%i` is the identifier used when instantiating the service.

 ## Docker-in-Docker

 This Docker image is designed to run Docker-in-Docker as a non-root user, and therefore expects to use a mount `/var/run/docker.sock`